"The project makes Ithacans aware that this Nobel writer lived in Ithaca for two years."Read more

 Humanities scholars have an important role to play in the current political struggle to stave off environmental collapse, Caroline Levine argues in her new book.Read more

 The performance will feature singer-songwriter Rokia Traoré, who wrote the music for the original production.Read more

 Recent Books by Department of Literatures in English Faculty

 Department faculty continually publish important works of criticism, fiction, poetry, and essays.
 Visit Literatures in English Faculty: Recent Books to learn more.

 Cornell University is located on the traditional homelands of the Gayogo̱hó꞉nǫ' (the Cayuga Nation).
 The Gayogo̱hó꞉nǫ' are members of the Haudenosaunee Confederacy, an alliance of six sovereign Nations with a historic and contemporary presence on this land.
 The Confederacy precedes the establishment of Cornell University, New York state, and the United States of America.
 We acknowledge the painful history of Gayogo̱hó꞉nǫ' dispossession, and honor the ongoing connection of Gayogo̱hó꞉nǫ' people, past and present, to these lands and waters.

 This land acknowledgment has been reviewed and approved by the traditional Gayogo̱hó꞉nǫ' leadership.

 Statement from the Department of Literatures in English

-We, the faculty and staff of the Cornell English Department, pledge to support and do our utmost to protect members of our community who are discriminated against, unjustly treated, or otherwise targeted because of race, religion, gender identification, sexuality, immigration status, ability, and other forms of difference.
+We, the faculty and staff of the Cornell Literatures in English department, pledge to support and do our utmost to protect members of our community who are discriminated against, unjustly treated, or otherwise targeted because of race, religion, gender identification, sexuality, immigration status, ability, and other forms of difference.

 Recognizing that words and symbols can be manipulated into violence, we renew our commitment to direct the force of language toward large and small acts of learning, alliance, imagination, and justice.